-Church of England parishes collectively receive over £84 million in Gift Aid tax rebates each year, over £30 million more than the amount collected in the year 2000, and sufficient to pay 3,500 clergy stipends!
+Church of England parishes collectively receive over £80 million in Gift Aid tax rebates each year, over £30 million more than the amount collected in the year 2000, and sufficient to fund 1,600 stipendiary clergy!
 This is a great tribute to the hard work of volunteers running Gift Aid programmes in parishes throughout the

 Gift Aid Fact Sheets:

 These Fact Sheets are to help you make the most of Gift Aid…..

 - 1 Getting Started with Gift Aid – an overview to the scheme